 This overall annual hour burden estimate is based on the number of first-time applicants versus renewal applicants over the past several years.
 Although the Program cannot predict with certainty how many applicants will apply in the future, as noted above the number of applicants has been slightly decreasing over the past three years.
 However, the number of new applicants has not exceeded 10 percent of the total number of applications during that time.
 Accordingly, based on experience, the Program estimates that approximately 90 percent of applicants in any year will use the streamlined renewal application while approximately 10 percent will complete the entire application for first-time applicants.
-The Program estimates the total annual hour burden of this information collection on applicants to be 670 hours using the following calculation:
+The Program estimates the total annual hour burden of this information collection on applicants to be hours using the following calculation:

-The Program bases its estimates on 145 annual applicants.
-Ten percent (or 15) will be initial applicants and 90 percent (or 130) will be renewal applicants.
-Fifteen new applicants times 10 hours per submittal equals 150 hours.
-One hundred thirty renewal applicants times 4 hours per submittal equals 520.
-The total burden hours is 670 (150 plus 520).
+The Program bases its estimates on 195 annual applicants.
+Ten percent (or 20) will be initial applicants and 90 percent (or 175) will be renewal applicants.
+Twenty new applicants times 10 hours per application equals 200 hours.
+One hundred seventy five renewal applicants times 4 hours per submittal equals 700.
+The total burden hours is 900 (200 plus 700).

 Please note that this information collection may also impose a burden on debtors who complete an instructional course because debtors are asked to voluntarily complete a satisfaction survey evaluating the effectiveness of the instructional course; the responses are used by applicants to complete Appendix E. Because the survey is minimal and asks only a few questions, the Program estimates that it should take approximately one minute for an average debtor to complete the survey.
 Based on 966,868 certificates issued in 2015 for completion of an instructional course, the Program estimates the aggregated annual hour burden on all debtors in connection with Appendix E to be 16,114.5 hours.